 Now, as economic players from all sectors are affected by cyber risk, structures from both the public and private sector are using it all over the world to develop their cybersecurity management strategy.
 It is also the cybersecurity method of choice of large banking and industrial groups.

 The NIST framework revolves around three components, as illustrated in the diagram below: framework core, implementation tiers, and framework profile.
-Each component needs to support the evaluation of the impact of cybersecurity risk management on the operational and financial performance of the structure
+Each component needs to support the evaluation of the impact of cybersecurity risk management on the operational and financial performance of the structure.

 1 / Core

-The core component structures risk management organisational strategy around five "functions": identify, protect, detect, respond, and recover.
+The core component structures risk management organizational strategy around five "functions": identify, protect, detect, respond, and recover.
 These functions are themselves broken down into categories, subcategories, and “informative references”, or “documentary resources”.

 2 / Implementation Tiers

 The implementation tiers enable the company to assess the cyber-risk management process that has already been set up.
 These tiers support the evaluation of the structure's maturity in this area.
-This should lead to a diagnosis organised around four maturity tiers: partial, risk-informed, repeatable, or adaptive.
+This should lead to a diagnosis organized around four maturity tiers: partial, risk-informed, repeatable, or adaptive.

 3 / Profile

-The profile indicates how an organisation manages cyber risks, with regard to its strategic objectives.
+The profile indicates how an organization manages cyber risks, with regard to its strategic objectives.
 The comparison between the “current profile” and the “target profile” should enable the company to identify the actions it should implement first.

 The NIST CSF is a detailed and comprehensive method which has become a reference in the field of cybersecurity.
 Like many theories surrounding cyber risk management, however, it still suffers from a few shortcomings, especially when it comes to identifying risks.

 The NIST CSF has the merit of thoroughly supporting risk management.
-Many organisations have already reaped the benefits from properly applying the NIST CSF, as it helped them to raise awareness about their shortcomings in terms of cyber risk management.
+Many organizations have already reaped the benefits from properly applying the NIST CSF, as it helped them to raise awareness about their shortcomings in terms of cyber risk management.
 It is also an efficient way of evaluating which protective measures should be implemented.

 The NIST Cybersecurity Framework also represents one of the major worldwide references in IT risk management, even have an influence on the newest cyber risk regulations.

 The NIST framework revolves around different categories and subcategories of information that some structures struggle to implement due to its daunting nature.
 Also, its proper application is not a given.
 Indeed, application depends on a self-assessment process, which is not validated by any external body.
-The smooth running of this method of risk analysis and anticipation of cybersecurity breaches therefore depends on the organisation’s maturity in this area.
+The smooth running of this method of risk analysis and anticipation of cybersecurity breaches therefore depends on the organization’s maturity in this area.

-The NIST framework is also commonly criticised for deviating too much from the standards of other risk management methods, which makes it harder for teams to seamlessly integrate the approach.
+The NIST framework is also commonly criticized for deviating too much from the standards of other risk management methods, which makes it harder for teams to seamlessly integrate the approach.
 Training existing staff in this method therefore requires more time and resources.

 The NIST Cybersecurity Framework also presents the same difficulties as other methods, such as ISO27001, when it comes to measuring or estimating cyber risks.
 Within the framework of NIST, this analysis is part of a qualitative risk assessment, based on an entirely subjective probability of occurrence.
 This sometimes results in unrealistic risk classifications.

 The only solution to this type of problem is to move away from subjectivist risk analysis and take advantage of statistical methods, which is the main goal of FAIR™ Analysis (Factor Analysis of Information Risk).
 This standard is now the international reference in terms of quantifying cyber risks.
 It aims to mathematically measure these risks in order to translate them into financial data.
 What’s more, it is referenced by NIST in NISTIR 8286, a document published in 2020, and in a “success story” published in 2019.
 To quote section 3.3.1 Risk analysis types: “While qualitative methods are commonplace, the practitioner may benefit from considering a quantitative methodology with a more scientific approach to estimating likelihood and the impact of consequences where the data is available for this type of analysis.
-This may help to better prioritize risks or prepare more accurate risk exposure forecasts.”
+This may help to better prioritize risks or prepare more accurate risk exposure forecasts.

 The NIST Framework is a method broken down into many steps.
 The success of cyber risk self-assessment is contingent on the company’s ability to properly implement it.
 You can find the complete cyber framework detailed on the NIST website.